tercemundo/groq-langchain-streamlit-aichatbot/README.md

 # Groq - Langchain - Streamlit AI Chatbot APP
 I am not sponsored by Github.
 Groq, Langchain or Streamlit.
 I just love their incredible products.
 If you like what I have done with the code I would appreciate you giving this repository a star.
 All the best, Gregory Kennedy

 ## March 2024 Update!
 "Easy Installation and Set Up of Groq API, Langchain and Streamlit App on Github Codespaces".
-You will be able to Switch between and try out two of the best Open-Source AI models notably the Mixtral-8x7B-32768 MOE (Mixture of Experts) model  or the LLama2-70b-4096 model by Meta.
+You will be able to Switch between and try out two of the best Open-Source AI models, notably the Mixtral-8x7B-32768 MOE (Mixture of Experts) model or the LLama2-70b-4096 model by Meta.

 I wrote and added additional code to the code that I forked from Definitive AI https://github.com/definitive-io/ (that worked perfectly locally) in order to run Groq and the Streamlit App front end on Github CodeSpaces https://github.com/codespaces, and to automate some processes.